VladimirovAlexey/artemide2/README.md

-# artemide-development
+# artemide2
 The public repository of artemide package for TMD-physics (transverse momentum dependent).
-Here you can find the current unstable version of artemide.
-The stable version is in artemide-public repository
+This repository contains the last actual version of artemide v.2.
+The actual version can be found in VladimirovAlexey/artemide-development.
+The higher versions are incompatible with v2.

 ------------------------------------------------------------------------------------------------------
 	CHECK: